 2. A big star wanted a part.

-Cary Grant courted the part of former Tennis player, Tony Wendice.
+Cary Grant courted the part of former tennis player, Tony Wendice.
 However, Warner Brothers worried that the audience wouldn’t accept Grant as a plotting husband.
 A similar fear also affected Grant and Hitchcock in Suspicion (read about that here).
 In the end, Ray Milland got the part.

 3. Kelly had a way with her wardrobe.

 Hitchcock originally wanted Grace Kelly to wear a red velvet robe.
 However, she thought it would be more natural to play the scene in a night gown.
 After filming it, Hitchcock agreed and gave her more freedom with her outfits in the future.
 Kelly and Hitchcock worked together on three films – Dial M for Murder, Rear Window, and To Catch a Thief.
 She was also Hitch’s first choice to star in Marnie.
-However, by that time, she retired from Hollywood life after marrying the Prince of Monaco.
+However, by that time, she had retired from Hollywood life after marrying the Prince of Monaco.